tech-acs/pmd-docs/docs/how-to-access.md

 # How to access the dashboard

-The Performance Management Dashboard System is an internal, web-based application that can be accessed via the internet browser.
+The Performance Management Dashboard System is an internal web-based application that requires login credentials and is accessible through any web browser.

 :::info[access info]

-For enhanced security, each user is required to log in using a unique username and password.
+For security, each user is required to log in using a username and password.

 :::

-This system,
-designed for internal organizational use, is accessible only through specific invitations.
+The Dashbaord is accessible only through invitations.

-- As a potential user, you will receive an email invitation from the dashboard manager to join the system.
+- When you are invited, you will receive an email invitation from the dashboard manager to register to the system.
-- Upon receiving this invitation, you will be guided to register by entering your personal details and creating a password.
+- The email will guide you to register by entering your personal details and creating a password.
-- Once you complete the registration process and agree to the terms of use, you will be able to start using the Performance Dashboard System.
+- Once you complete the registration and agree to the terms of use, you will be able to start using the Performance Dashboard System.

 ### STEP 1

-- Enter the URL into your browser’s address bar.
-This will direct you to the main landing page of the application, as illustrated below.
+- Once registered, type of copythe URL of the dashboard into your browser.
+This will direct you to the main landing page of the application, as showen below.

 ![PMD Landing Page](../static/img/pmd-landing-page.png)

 ### STEP 2

 - To login, please click on either the `Login` or `Get Started` buttons displayed on the above-mentioned landing page.
 This action will lead you to a new screen where you’ll be prompted to enter your login credentials.

 ![PMD Login Page](../static/img/pmd-login-page.png)